aleen42/PersonalWiki/Programming/JavaScript/Framework/react/multiple_components/multiple_components.md

 ```

 We can see that render 2 has removed `<p>Paragraph 1 </p>`, and actually React will reconcile the DOM by changing the text content of the first child to **Paragraph 2**, and destroying the last child.

+#### Stateful Children

+For children which maintains data in `this.state`, they're not going to be destroied in React.